1/f^{3/2} Spectral Density at the Phonon Bottleneck: Discussion and Conclusions

 It is finally worth noting some general insights afforded by the present results.
 Exponential relaxation indicates that the rate of some relaxing quantity is proportional to its displacement from equilibrium.
-In the present case $dv/dt$ is instead linear with $u$, the displacement of the phonon equilibrium (Eq. \ref{reducevu}), but the latter is a highly nonlinear function of $v$, and this is the origin of the approximate $e^{-\sqrt{t}}$ relaxation.
+In the present case $dv/dt$ is instead linear with $u$, the displacement of the phonon equilibrium (Eq. \ref{reducevu}), but the latter is a highly nonlinear function of $v$, and this is the origin of the anomalous relaxation.
 A situation that is mathematically (though not physically) similar arises in the case of $e^{-\sqrt{t}}$ relaxation in an ordered two-dimensional Ising model where the radius of relaxing circular domains (droplets) plays a similar role to $u$ in the phonon case~\cite{FisherHuse}.
-In physical terms, the example of the phonon bottleneck shows how just two relaxation processes (both in themselves exponential) may generate a $1/f^\alpha$ power spectrum or $e^{-t^\beta}$ relaxation, when sufficiently strongly coupled.
-The anomalous $\alpha, \beta$ are associated with an emergent, non-equilibrium steady state, where a frequency-dependent linear response function can be defined.
+In physical terms, the example of the phonon bottleneck shows how just two relaxation processes, both in themselves exponential, may generate a $1/f^\alpha$ power spectrum relaxation, when sufficiently strongly coupled.
 The phonon bottleneck thus illustrates how anomalous relaxation can emerge in a basic, but realistic, model of a far from equilibrium, and essentially quantum mechanical, steady state.
 Given its simplicity, the model might lend itself to generalisations, and given current interest in two-level systems, either as qubits~\cite{Burkard} or as sources of noise~\cite{Muller}, it might find contemporary relevance.

 \acknowledgments{It is a pleasure to thank P. Holdsworth and S. Giblin for useful comments.}